Your Pre-Dating Checklist

 - Ministries like the Billy Graham Evangelistic Association or Covenant Eyes would have never have been launched

-- Companies like Apple or The Walt Disney Company would never have been incorporated
+- Companies like Apple or Walt Disney would never have been incorporated

 Of course you can accomplish simple feats without a vision.
 For instance you can…